Llamas

 RESCUE Banana- Banana was purchased on Craigslist in 2019.
 She is a black llama and had a black halter on when we picked her up so no issues were immediately noticed.
 When she got home to BFF we went to take her halter off and found out that it had grown into her nose bone.
 We can only assume that since she is difficult to handle the previous owner kept her halter on all the time for convenience.
 Removing the halter meant taking some of her nose cartilage with it and she now has an indent in her nose permanently.
 Banana has been voted “Most Likely to Spit” at BFF, although the only time she spits at us is when it’s time for worming shots.
 Banana hates being touched, haltered, or handled in any way although through much time and patience she has learned to trust us.
 Banana is retired at BFF and will live out her life here.

 Cloudbirth of Dakota Ridge – AKA Cloud is the gal in charge in the female herd.
-She is the mother to S’mores and Winston, and is a very sweet and loving llama.
+She is the mother to S’mores, Winston, and Evie, and is a very sweet and loving llama.
 When she isn’t bred that is 🙂 When bred she will not come anywhere near people and prefers to be left alone.
 She is an excellent mom and very attentive and loving.

 Cloud placed 1st and second in heavy wool adult female at the 2024 Spring Showcase in Cloverdale Indiana.